-- Application Note (CAPP): The selection of "preventing" auditable actions if audit storage is exhausted is minimal functionality; providing a range of configurable choices (e.g., ignoring auditable actions and/or changing to a degraded mode) is allowable, as long as "preventing" is one of the choices.
-If configurable, then FMT\MOF.1 should be incorporated into the ST. - Rationale (CAPP): This component supports the O.AUDITING and O.MANAGE objectives by providing the audit trail is complete with respect to non-administrative users while providing administrators with the ability to recover from the situation.
+Application Note (CAPP): The selection of "preventing" auditable actions if audit storage is exhausted is minimal functionality; providing a range of configurable choices (e.g., ignoring auditable actions and/or changing to a degraded mode) is allowable, as long as "preventing" is one of the choices.
+If configurable, then FMT\MOF.1 should be incorporated into the the audit trail is complete with respect to non-administrative users while providing administrators with the ability to recover from the situation.